 The double rereading results in fresh insights on both the Bible and the tradition.
 This new commentary serves as a preliminary basis for discussion on updating tradition so that it is both orthodox and relevant.

 The times change and throw up challenges our traditions were not equipped for.
 We therefore go back to the Bible and see how they understood the Gospel in their own time.
 From there we learn how we can apply it wisely to ours.
 Essentially the process is not about ignoring the traditions but trusting the Bible above them.
-This requires us to understand the Bible on its own terms, irrespective of the consequences, making everything we do measures up to the biblical text.
+This requires us to understand the Bible on its own terms, irrespective of the consequences, making everything we do measure up to the biblical text.

 There are certain disciplines that need to be brought to bear on this hermeneutic approach for it to be useful.
 They are literature, history, theology and philosophy.
 These are the four main areas of preliminary discussion Tom Wright uses in setting up the finer points in rest of his work.
 (An example of this can be found in the initial chapters of The New Testament and the People of God.)
-The Bible is an ancient sacred text.
+The Bible is an ancient and truly sacred text.
 This means it is literature that is both historically relevant and theologically significant.
 Furthermore, there are certain philosophical considerations that must underlie the document to achieve its final canonical form.
 There must be an active synergy between these different fields when we study the text because they are already present in it, organically coalescing with one another.
 These subjects give rise to four criteria we must consider when we do exegesis.

 - Literary fidelity